-Don't let those sub-par surf days go to waste.
-Grab the Lib Tech Short Round Surfboard and have a go at high performance action on those not so perfect days.
+Make every day count with the Lib Tech Short Round Surfboard in your quiver.
+Have high performance fun on a shape that can exploit the bright side of surfing in less than perfect waves.
 Sporting a nice full outline with a wide forward point, the shape of the Short Round makes paddling easy and takes off fluid and smooth.
 Once on the face, the combination of low entry rocker and wide-ish nose blended with the generous concave create a speedy little board that runs down the line fast and furious.

 A sweet option for filling the gap between true groveler and classic shortboard, the Short Round has features from the contest world fused with a design for the everyday surfer.
 The modern bump squash tail, the double concave between fins, the moderate rocker, they collectively work together to forge a shape that can do it all in average day to day conditions.
 The lightweight Lib Tech materials and proven durability mean the Short Round is sure to deliver reliable performance for session after session of enjoyment.

 “A skatey speedster with a high performance hook.
 Fast and flat, but without the fat..”– Matt Biolos

 Continuing the journey to provide the world's best surfboard construction, Lib Tech remains dedicated to a focus on performance and environmentally friendly manufacturing.
 Lib Tech's unique Waterboard process, materials, and shapes makes use of wind and water generated power, uses no solvents and creates zero hazardous waste.
 The result is an impact resistant surfboard that holds the best characteristics from both epoxy and polyester construction.